|

 carbon).
 The filter is designed for the water to pass through the KDF media

-at the inlet side of the distributor head, travels down through the medias, is
+filter at the inlet side of the distributor head, travels down through the

-picked up by the center tube, and exits the other side of the head.
+medias, is picked up by the center tube, and exits the other side of the

-the black cap from the top of the filter tank.
-You may need to tap it
+Unscrew the black cap from the top of the filter tank.
+You may need to tap

-counterclockwise with a hammer to help unscrew it.
-Save it for future tank
+it counterclockwise with a hammer to help unscrew it.
+Save it for future

 prevents the media from falling down into the tube during filling.

-the funnel into the opening, and pour the KDF media into the filter tank.
+Place the funnel into the opening, and pour the KDF media into the filter

-screw on the distributor head, with the tube going into the hole in the
+Carefully screw on the distributor head, with the tube going into the hole

 IMPORTANT: